Computing Igusa class polynomials: Igusa class polynomials

 \section{Igusa class polynomials}

-The \emph{Hilbert class polynomial} of an imaginary quadratic number field $K$ is the polynomial of which the roots in $\C$ are the \emph{$j$-invariants} of the elliptic curves over $\C$ with complex multiplication by the ring of integers $\OK$ of $K$.
-For a genus~$2$ curve, one needs three invariants, the \emph{absolute Igusa invariants} $i_1,i_2,i_3$, instead of one, to fix its isomorphism class.
+The \emph{Hilbert class polynomial} of an imaginary quadratic number field $K$ is the polynomial of which the roots in $\CC$ are the \emph{$j$-invariants} of the elliptic curves over $\CC$ with complex multiplication by the ring of integers $\OK$ of~$K$.
+For a genus-$2$ curve, one needs three \emph{absolute Igusa invariants} $i_1$, $i_2$, $i_3$, instead of only one $j$-invariant, to fix its isomorphism class.